BZIvanov/Learning-CSharp/README.md

 When installing from the *Workloads* select **.Net desktop development**.

+Also install **ASP.NET and web development** for building web applications.

 ## Basics

 - running your application - use *ctrl + F5*.
 For console application you will see the result in a popup.